or, 5 things to do to feel happier when you’re feeling down

 4. Do something creative

 Doodle, paint, craft, sew, anything to get those creative juices flowing.
 Buy an adult coloring book or make a trip to Hobby Lobby to spark inspiration.
 You could even sign up for a wine & paint night, take a wood-working class or visit a local ceramics studio.
 There’s a creative outlet for everyone’s interests, and the hardest part sometimes is getting started.
+For example, go for something you dream of like acting as they offer a free introductory class and you can Get More Info about it here and enjoy.
 Some of the most memorable pieces of art were created by artists who harnessed their feelings of sorrow and depression and translated them into their creations.
 So let your artistic imagination run free, like a little kid, and you may quickly relieve yourself of negative feelings.

 5. Get outside and explore nature

 Whether this means complete tranquility far outside city limits or a short walk to your neighborhood park, spending time outdoors will likely boost your spirit.
 Sure, the elements aren’t always on our side – I always make the excuse that it’s too cold / rainy / gloomy / snowy to do anything outside, but I’m challenging myself to change that mindset.
 Even a walk around my inner city neighborhood can lift my mood.
 If you live close enough to nature, take a day trip hike with your friends, family or just your dog.
 Explore your local parks, botanical gardens or arboretums.
 Force yourself to leave the house, even when you might not want to, because I guarantee it will make you feel better.